dinhanhthi/dinhanhthi.com/posts/others/2020-03-07-good-applications-useful-tools.md

 ## Others

+- [controller.wtf](https://controller.wtf/) -- a directory of all iOS Games with game controller support.
+- [Deku Deals](https://www.dekudeals.com/) -- for Nintendo Switch users.
+If you wanna be notified whenever your favorite games are on sale.
+[Another website](https://eshop-prices.com/) for checking eshop-price.
 - [talentoday](https://www.talentoday.com/en/) — Empowering Growth for Individuals and Teams
 - [SocialBlade](https://socialblade.com/) — YouTube, Twitch, Twitter, & Instagram Statistics